 Notice too that John spent some years as a deacon, taking care of the poor.
 Preaching is nourished by experience.

 Here’s an example of his fearless preaching:

-The waters have risen and severe storms are upon us, but we do not fear drowning, for we stand firmly upon a rock.
-Let the sea rage, it cannot break the rock.
-Let the waves rise, they cannot sink the boat of Jesus.
-What are we to fear?
+The waters are up; storms are on us, but we’re not afraid of drowning; we’re standing on a rock.
+The raging sea won’t break the rock.
+The rising waves won’t sink the boat of Jesus.
+What are we afraid of?
 Death?
 Life to me means Christ, and death is gain.
 Exile?
 The earth and its fullness belong to the Lord.
-The confiscation of goods?
+Goods taken away?
 We brought nothing into this world, and we shall surely take nothing from it.
 I have only contempt for the world’s threats, I find its blessings laughable.
 I have no fear of poverty, no desire for wealth.
 I am not afraid of death nor do I long to live, except for your good.

 I concentrate therefore on the present situation, and I urge you, my friends, to have confidence.
 Do you not hear the Lord saying: Where two or three are gathered in my name, there am I in their midst?
 Will he be absent, then, when so many people united in love are gathered together?
 I have his promise; I am surely not going to rely on my own strength!
 I have what he has written; that is my staff, my security, my peaceful harbour.
 Let the world be in upheaval.
 I hold to his promise and read his message; that is my protecting wall and garrison.
 What message?
 Know that I am with you always, until the end of the world!
 If Christ is with me, whom shall I fear?